Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/splineknot/_index.md

 ---
-title: "SplineKnot Class"
+title: "SplineKnot"
 linktitle: "SplineKnot"
-articleTitle: "SplineKnot"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "Contains x- and y-coordinates for a spline's control point and a spline's knot, represented by the X, Y, and A elements, respectively."
 type: docs
 weight: 2450